philz1337x/clarity-upscaler/README.md

 # 🚀 Options to use Clarity-Upscaler

+Note that this repository is an implementation for cog.
+If you are not familiar with cog, I recommend the easier solutions.
+The free options are ComfyUI and A1111, while the paid but easy-to-use options are my app ClarityAI.co and the ComfyUI API Node.

 ## 🧑‍💻 App

 The simplest option to use Clarity is with the app at [ClarityAI.co](https://ClarityAI.co)

 ## 🐰 ComfyUI

+### 1. API node

 1. Open ComfyUI Manager, search for Clarity AI, and install the node.
 2. Create an API key at: [ClarityAI.co/ComfyUI](https://ClarityAI.co/comfyui)